HSCorpTTNO/RMOS/README.md

 Anyone wanting to test this can clone it locally and run the kernel image in a virtualized environment such as QEMU or vmware.

 Please note legacy support is not yet here, thus running RMOS in qemu will raise CPU EXCEPTION 0x01 with a message saying: ***LEGACY HARDWARE IS NOT SUPPORT YET.
-RASING ISRQ AT VECTOR 0x01***
+RASING ISR AT VECTOR 0x01***

 ### Contributors